planetarypy/pvl/docs/standards.rst

 specification versus when they are using "PVL" to refer to some text that could be parsable as PVL.

-It is important to not that ``pvl`` module's approach is: attempt read everything, but write out standards-compliant PDS3 labels by default.
+It is important to not that the ``pvl`` module's approach is: attempt to read everything, but write out standards-compliant PDS3 labels by default.
 That may not be the dialect of PVL-text that you want, and if so, you can easily change it by specifying the ``encoder`` parameter to the ``pvl.dump()`` or ``pvl.dumps()`` functions.
-In general, you could write ``pvl.dump(dictlike, encoder=pvl.encoder.PVLEncoder())`` to dump out PVL-specification PVL-text.
+In general, you could write ``pvl.dump(somedictlike, encoder=pvl.encoder.PVLEncoder())`` to dump out PVL-specification PVL-text.
 The options are: PVLEncoder(), ODLEncoder(), PDSLabelEncoder() (the default), and ISISEncoder().